oriionn/vastebin/README.md

 # Vastebin
-Vastebin is a lightweight pastebin alternative written in V.
+A lightweight pastebin alternative written in V.

 The executable, compiled on my Arch Linux, is 2.1MB in size.